stellecodes/tp/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous ClassConnect home folder.

 **Q**: I closed ClassConnect by clicking the window’s close button instead of typing the exit command.
 Will I lose my work?<br>
 **A**: Don’t worry, ClassConnect saves your updates automatically as you go.
 When you reopen the app, your most recent changes should still be there.